EdoardoCocconi/Designing-Intelligent-Agents_MultiAgent-System/README.md

 ## Why the fleet architecture is appropriate for the project

 As explained above, the current design of the “fleetControlCentre” allows to coordinate the agents in such a way that they never target the same task and they never fall victim of changes of plans.
 Further experiments included preventing an agent to claim a task that close to a task that has already been claimed by another agent.
 This was done to prevent competition between agents, however no matter the distancing radius, this approach always yielded inferior results.
-Throughout the coursework, giving the individual agents the freedom to take decisions based on the current situation has been rewarded with higher scores most of the times.
+Throughout the project, giving the individual agents the freedom to take decisions based on the current situation has been rewarded with higher scores most of the times.

 The performance of the MAS would be greatly decreased if the environment only contains one main task and a number of secondary low value tasks.
 Only one agent can claim one task and the agents are currently not able to cooperate on a single high value task.